Changes in technology and global demographics are spurring a manufacturing revolution

 Further undermining China’s manufacturing prowess is an increasing demand for faster delivery of high tech but customizable products.
 While China is gaining ground on customization, it can’t compete with Mexico or the U.S. itself on quick delivery.
 Nor can their manufacturing of inexpensive products compete with the cheap labor in economically undeveloped countries like Indonesia, India, and Thailand.
 Interestingly, while Africa has great manufacturing potential in the longer term, concerns about its weak infrastructure are holding it back for now.

-In my next Insights article, I’ll explore the emergence of product customization–from medicines customized to an individual’s DNA to clothing tailored to a buyer’s exact size, fabric and color preferences.
+Next, I’ll explore the emergence of product customization–from medicines customized to an individual’s DNA to clothing tailored to a buyer’s exact size, fabric and color preferences.